 Buffalo Man Sentenced for Possession of Child Pornography

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Kevin Baron, 43, of Buffalo, New York, who was convicted of possession of child pornography, was sentenced to 168 months in prison and 10 years of supervised release by U.S. District Court Judge Richard J. Arcara.
+BUFFALO, NY—U.S. Attorney William J. Hochul Jr. announced today that Timothy W. Marlnee, 58, of Buffalo, NY, who was convicted of possession of child pornography following a previous state conviction, was sentenced to 200 months in prison and 10 years of supervised release by U.S. Senior District Judge Richard J. Arcara.